slack-ruby/slack-ruby-bot-server-stripe/README.md

 Returns `true` if the team has an active Stripe subscription.

-#### subscription_info(params)
+#### subscription_text(params)

-Returns detailed subscription info or a trial message.
+Returns detailed subscription info or a trial message, typically used in a bot command.

 Pass `include_admin_info: true` to include detailed credit card on file information.

 #### subscribe!(params)

 Creates and returns a Stripe customer.
 Updates subscription fields.
+Invokes `subscribed` callbacks.

 Parameters are `stripe_token`, `stripe_email` and an optional `subscription_plan_id`.

 #### unsubscribe!

 Marks a Stripe subscription to be terminated at period end.
+Invokes `unsubscribed` callbacks.

 ### Copyright & License